“The more you read, the more things you will know,

-Across our Early Years Foundation Stage and Year 1, we teach phonics by following the Essential Letters and Sounds scheme, and help children to learn whole words in order to develop a wide on-sight vocabulary.
+Across our Early Years Foundation Stage and Year 1, we teach phonics by following the Essential Letters and Sounds Program and help children to learn whole words in order to develop a wide on-sight vocabulary.
 Our aim is to teach children to not only read a text fluently, but to improve their comprehension skills as this will help children to understand and reflect upon what they have read.
 In Year 2, the children, if they are ready and if they have passed the Year 1 Phonics Screening Test, move away from phonics and begin to look at spelling rules and patterns.
-This is then continued throughout Key Stage 2 following the Twinkl spelling scheme.
+This is then continued throughout Key Stage 2.

-From Reception to Year 6, Guided Reading takes place regularly.
+From Reception to Year 6, Guided Reading takes place daily.
 In Reception and Year 1, this is conducted in small ability groups and will involve lots of verbal comprehension questions from the class teacher, as well as the use of segmenting and blending to read unknown words.
-In Year 2, the class begin with small ability groups for Guided Reading and the teacher will introduce whole class reading later in the year according to their professional judgement.
-In Years 3-6 Guided Reading is taught to the whole class at least three times a week.
+In Years 2-6, there is a combination of whole class and small group guided reading.
 The way in which Guided Reading is taught depends wholly on the ability of the pupils and their needs.
 It is regularly reviewed and changed throughout the school year.
-The teachers use a combination of Reading Explorers, Classroom Secrets and Literacy Shed texts for Guided Reading purposes, as well as whole texts in some instances.
+The teachers use a combination of Reading Explorers, Literacy Shed, Classroom Secrets and Rigby Star texts for Guided Reading purposes.
 All children will also be completing a variety of comprehension tasks based on what they have read, some independent and some guided.
 The types of questions children will explore are relevant to one of the key comprehension skills: discussing and exploring vocabulary; making predictions; discussing the author’s choice of language and the effect it has on a reader; summarising themes and ideas; retrieving information from the text and making inferences using clues from the text.
 All of our reading is taught using DERIC as a guide to ensure that all areas of reading are accessed by the children.
 Reading interventions are put into place for any children who need support.
 This takes place in the form of daily readers and occurs from Reception to Year 6 whenever it is required.
 In addition to this, SEND pupils who need support in their reading ability and progress, will receive extra support in the afternoons and/or through the use of online intervention programmes Nessy and Lexia.

-Also, reading opportunities and developing reading skills can be seen all throughout our school curriculum, from English lessons taught using high-quality texts, to subjects such as History where the children will research and read texts based upon that time e.g. Oliver Twist as part of learning about the Victorians.
+Also, reading opportunities and developing reading skills can be seen all throughout our school curriculum being taught, from English lessons taught using high-quality texts, to topics such as History where the children will research and read texts based upon that time e.g. Oliver Twist as part of learning about the Victorians.